 Artist Vojtěch Kovařík creates paintings of people inspired by wrestlers, mythological creatures, and a fascination with the human body.
 The Czech painter, who is based in Ostrava, has developed a style that’s simultaneously playful and sinister, depicting strange and fearsome human figures and animals in deceptively cheerful color palettes.

 Kovařík favors minimalism when it comes to his artist website.
-He uses Format’s Order theme to display a small selection of paintings in a neat grid.
+He uses Format’s Order template to display a small selection of paintings in a neat grid.
 This brief gallery of work leaves the viewer curious to know more, so we got in touch with Kovařík to find out what he’s working on and what first drew him to painting.

 How did you first get into painting?